melange-re/melange-re.github.io/docs/melange-book/counter.md

 `React.querySelector("#root")` returns an `option(Dom.element)`, meaning that if it doesn't find the element, it returns `None`, and if it does find the element, it returns `Some(Dom.element)`, i.e. the element wrapped in the `Some` constructor.
-The `switch` expression is only remotely related to the JavaScript construct of the same name, and allows you to succinctly express:
+The `switch` expression (despite the name, don't confuse it for the JavaScript construct of the same name), and allows you to succinctly express:

 - If `node` is `Some(Dom.element)`, render the `App` component to the DOM
 - Otherwise if `node` is `None`, log an error message